ssuryanarayanan/Qi-Docs/docs/Overview.rst

 Containers
 ----------

-As you have seen in the previous topics, when you create a tenent in Qi, you define a Type (which defines the structure of your data), a Stream (which creates an area in which to store your data), and you define a Stream Behavior (which defines rules for how data is read).
-Tenent information is stored within one or more *containers*.
-A *container* in this context stores information for a given tenent and can be thought of as an self-contained partition that you use to store the entirety of the data and metadata for your tenent.
+As you have seen in the previous topics, when you create a tenant in Qi, you define a Type (which defines the structure of your data), a Stream (which creates an area in which to store your data), and you define a Stream Behavior (which defines rules for how data is read).
+Tenant information is stored within one or more *containers*.
+A *container* in this context stores information for a given tenant and can be thought of as an self-contained partition that you use to store the entirety of the data and metadata for your tenant.

-You use containers to separate tenents into logical entities.
-For example, you might want to have one tenent for production, one for development, and perhaps one or more containers for QA or to serve as a pre-production staging area for certification testing.
+You use containers to separate tenants into logical entities.
+For example, you might want to have one tenant for production, one for development, and perhaps one or more containers for QA or to serve as a pre-production staging area for certification testing.

 You can create, delete, or obtain information about your containers using the following Qi methods: